playfulprogramming/playfulprogramming/content/blog/intro-to-components/index.md

 > Here, we're using a syntax very similar to HTML - but in JavaScript instead.
 This syntax is called ["JSX"](https://reactjs.org/docs/introducing-jsx.html) and powers the show for every React application.
 >
-> While JSX looks closer to HTML than normal JS, it is not supported in the language itself.
-Instead, it requires a compiler (or transpiler) like [Babel](https://babeljs.io/) to compile down to normal JS.
-Under-the-hood this JSX compiles down to function calls.
+> While JSX looks closer to HTML than standard JS, it is not supported in the language itself.
+Instead, a compiler (or transpiler) like [Babel](https://babeljs.io/) must compile down to regular JS.
+Under the hood, this JSX compiles down to function calls.
 >
 > For example, the above would be turned into:
 >